narzantaria/heroes/README.md

 ### Hero
 ### Skill

-A Hero may have many skills (or nothing)

-Allowed operations: create, read, update, delete
+A Hero may have many skills (or nothing).
+Allowed operations: create, read, update, delete.
 Removing Hero will remove all related skills.

+## 📝 Features
+- [x] Create hero
+- [x] See the list of heroes
+- [x] Update hero
+- [x] Delete hero
+- [x] Add Hero skill
+- [x] Update, delete skill

 The server is configured with Mongodb cloud connection, so you can configure your own settings in ```.env``` file.